Engineering Management, Systems and Technology

 Majors:

-- Bachelor of Science in Engineering Technology, Electronic and Computer Engineering Technology
+- Bachelor of Science in Engineering Technology, Electronic Engineering Technology

 - Bachelor of Science in Engineering Technology, Industrial Engineering Technology